-Pay telephones: 1st floor lobby
+Pay telephones: 1st floor lobby Campus telephone: 1st floor near Circulation exit.

-Photocopy machines: 1st floor only

-Calculator: Reserve Desk
+Calculator: Reserve Desk (for in-library use only)

 Note that smoking is permitted in the lobby and stairwell areas only and that food or drink is not permitted in the library.